 VALIDITY AND RELIABILITY: Upon initial development and validation, the FES-I had excellent internal validity (Cronbach's alpha=0.96) as well as test-retest reliability (ICC=0.96) (Yardley, Beyer et al., 2005).
 This tool was developed to expand on the initial Falls Efficacy Scale (FES) (Tinetti et al., 1990) to include social activities that may be considered more challenging by more active people, thereby potentially causing more concerns about falling than the basic activities presented in the initial FES.
 These additional activities correspond to items 11-16 on the FES-I. The FES-I was developed with factor analysis and demonstrates excellent psychometric properties in comparison to the FES.
-Research demonstrated validity and reliability with both cognitively intact and cognitively-impaired older adults (Hauer et al., 2010).
+Research demonstrated validity and reliability with both cognitively intact and cognitively-impaired older adults (Hauer et al., 2011).
+The Short FES-I, a 7-item version of the FES-I, was developed to minimize potential assessment burden in clinical practice and research.
+The Short FES-I showed excellent internal and 4-week test-retest reliability (Cronbach's alpha 0.92, intra-class coefficient 0.83) in a mixed sample of community-dwelling older adults and considered comparable to the FES-I (Kempen et al, 2008).
+Additionally, the Short FES-I was deemed sensitive to detecting intervention-inducted changes in concerns about falling in older patients with dementia (Hauer et al., 2011).

 STRENGTHS AND LIMITATIONS: The wording of the items on the FES-I accounts for cross-cultural differences (Yardley et al., 2005) and has been translated into many languages.
 The FES-I provides more detail regarding concerns about falling in relation to conducting various activities compared to a single item rating measure (Greenberg et al., 2016).
+The FES-I, as opposed to the Short FES-I is recommended for clinicians and researchers interested in all 16 activities accounted for on the scale.